BSc, MSc, DipAPhys, AdvCertVPhys

 Zoe went on to study Biology at university, during which time she participated in a study trip to Kenya to observe a number of species in their wild habitats.

-Zoe later progressed from Biological Research into Veterinary Physiotherapy, completing a Diploma in Animal Physiotherapy after attempting to find methods for improving her own horse's performance, and being blown away by the results achieved using a physiotherapist.
+Zoe later progressed from Biological Research into Veterinary Physiotherapy, completing a Masters, Diploma and Advanced Certificate in Animal Physiotherapy after attempting to find methods for improving her own horse's performance, and being blown away by the results achieved using a physiotherapist.

 Zoe not only rides and competes her own horses at National level, but is also passionate about showing both dogs and cats at the highest National and International level.
 She understands the requirement for maintaining optimum performance in competition animals, as well as the need for comfort and well-being in happy hackers and pampered pets.